code-and-effect/effective_website/TALK3.md

 # Effective Website

+http://localhost:3000

 So this is my rails starter website.
 I use this as a starting point whenever I build a new app.

-http://localhost:3000

 # Create a new rails engine

-> rails plugin new validator --mountable
+> rails plugin new validator --full

 *Add validator/ directory to VSCode*